Turbulent markets wreaked havoc on KiwiSaver funds in 2018 - Morningstar

 KiwiSaver assets on the Morningstar database grew to more than NZ$50.1 billion at 31 December 2018 from NZ$45.7 billion at 31 December 2017.

-ANZ leads the market share with more than NZ$12.3 billion.
+ANZ led the market share with more than NZ$12.3 billion.
 ASB is in second position, with a market share of 18.5 per cent.

 Westpac holds third spot ahead of AMP, while Fisher Funds sits in fifth spot.